 Joan Miró, the James Johnson Sweeney interview, 1948

 During the war, Miró produced 23 gouaches collectively known as the Constellations.
-While similar to watercolor, gouache contains additives that render it opaque.
+Similar to watercolor, gouache contains additives that render it opaque.

-To create each piece, the artist first applied a soft ground of dry-brushed color that evokes the randomness of nature.
-Next, he painted fanciful black lines and vibrant flat shapes that change color whenever they cross over a line.
-Red switches to black…black switches to blue…blue switches to red.
-Miró’s Constellations pulse, like a universe with music in its soul.
+To create each piece, the artist first applied a soft ground of dry-brushed color that mimics the randomness of nature.
+Next, he painted fanciful black lines and vibrant flat shapes that change color whenever they cross a line—red switches to black, black switches to blue, blue switches to red.
+Miró’s Constellations pulse like a universe with music in its soul.

-During World War II, the Constellations were the first works of art created by a prominent European artist to reach America.
-Rumor has it they were secretly transported in a diplomatic pouch.
+During World War II, the Constellations became the first works by a prominent European artist to reach America.
+They reportedly made the journey in secret, smuggled across the Atlantic in a diplomatic pouch.

 The Constellations were quietly brought to New York and exhibited in the Pierre Matisse Gallery.
-For a lot of people, the series was like a flower in the desert…an expression of survival during the storm of war.
+For many people, the series was like a flower in the desert….an expression of survival during the storm of war.

 Stephanie Stillo, Rare Book and Special Collections Division, Library of Congress, 2022